camueller/json-converter/README.md

 #### The `$on` Specification

 Another way of specifying the anchoring field is by directly adding it to the specification using the `$on` keyword.
-Unlike field specifications, the `$on` keyword takes a plain string and *not* a list/vector.
+Unlike field specifications, the `$on` keyword takes a plain string and *not* an array.
 For example, the previous sample specification can be alternatively expressed as,

         {
             '$on': 'user.settings.advanced.security',